-The siege on Gaza is taking its toll on its agricultural sector; with limits on imports, farmers are unable to increase or, in many cases, even maintain production levels.
+The siege on Gaza is taking its toll on its agricultural sector.
 Every day, women like Dalaal go to extraordinary lengths to support their families and communities despite the difficulties they face.
 With Interpal, you can give them a helping hand.
-To donate, please call us on 020 8961 9993 or find out more here.
+To donate or to find out more about our projects in the field, please call us on 020 8961 9993.

 Calculate your Zakat

 Confused about how to calculate your Zakat?
 Try our simple-to-use calculator